Feeder II

 In the newspaper Amigoe of December 12th 1986 I have found this advertisement.
 An Ericofon 700 as an end year offer for half the price; available in the colors orange, blue, white and green (not in brown, to make the series complete).

 Remarkable detail is that the Ericofon 700 was never sold in The Netherlands nor in the US, but Curaçao is part of the Dutch kingdom and very close to and oriented towards the US.
-Obviously the telecom operator at that time, Setel, still marketed this model on the small island.
+Obviously the telecom operator at that time, Setel, still marketed this model on the small island with ~150K inhabitants at that time.

 Decayed Intelligence